I Am the Avalanche (album)

 I Am the Avalanche is the debut album by I Am the Avalanche and was released on September 27, 2005 on Drive-Thru Records.
-The release date marks the two-year anniversary of the break-up of singer Vinnie Caruana's previous band, The Movielife.
+The release date marks the second anniversary of the break-up of singer Vinnie Caruana's previous band, The Movielife.

 Release

 In June and July 2005, the band played a few headlining shows, before supporting Head Automatica and Gym Class Heroes on separate stints.
 Following this, they appeared on a week's worth of East Coast Warped Tour shows.
 The band released a split single with the Early November that featured an acoustic version of "I Took a Beating" and new song "New Disaster".
 They went on a two-week US tour in August 2005 with Silverstein, Scary Kids Scaring Kids and Evergreen Terrace.
 Following this, I Am the Avalanche went on a cross-country US tour with Bayside, June, and the Forecast, running into October 2005.
 I Am the Avalanche was made available for streaming on September 25, 2005 through Mammoth Press' website, before being released two days later through Drive-Thru Records.
 They played a handful of shows with the Audition and Rock Kills Kids in October 2005, prior to a West Coast tour supporting the Honorary Title the following month, and then supported Hot Rod Circuit on the East Coast.